WP-API/node-wpapi/02-using-the-client.md

 ### Requesting Different Resources

-A WP instance object provides the following basic request methods:
+A WPAPI instance object provides the following basic request methods:

 * `wp.posts()...`: Request items from the `/posts` endpoints
 * `wp.pages()...`: Start a request for the `/pages` endpoints